Why should I update my beneficiaries?

 Regularly reviewing your beneficiary designations will help make sure your assets go where you intend without legal complications and unintended outcomes.

 When it comes to your estate plan, regularly reviewing and updating the designated beneficiaries of various assets — including retirement plans, life insurance policies, and annuities — may not be at the top of your to-do list.
-Rich Brown, senior trust advisor at Wells Fargo Wealth & Investment Management, has found that, for many people, it’s not on the to-do list at all.
-However, although it’s often overlooked, this aspect of wealth transfer should be an essential piece of your overall estate plan.
+Anthony Perea, senior fiduciary strategist at Wells Fargo Wealth & Investment Management, Wells Fargo Bank, N.A., has found that, for many people, it’s not on the to-do list at all.
+Yet this often-overlooked aspect of wealth transfer is a critical component of a well-designed estate plan.

-Below, Brown dives deeper into the importance of updating beneficiaries and offers practical steps for avoiding common mistakes.
+Below, Perea dives deeper into the importance of updating beneficiaries and offers practical steps for avoiding common mistakes.

 Four reasons to update your beneficiaries

-2. The needs of family members could change.
-Brown says this is often a question of whether equal is fair and fair is equal.
+1. The needs of family members could change.
+Perea says this is often a question of whether equal treatment truly results in a fair outcome.
 For example, you could find yourself wanting to reconsider leaving an equal share to a beneficiary with special needs if the gift would mean that they lose government benefits.
 Similarly, an adult child who has accumulated their own wealth could prefer to avoid the tax burden of a large inheritance, which could instead be divided more strategically among other family members.

-4. It simplifies the wealth transfer process.
+3. It simplifies the wealth transfer process.
 Updating beneficiary designations helps make sure your assets go where you intend.
-“For example, if a qualified retirement account has a beneficiary designation that doesn’t match the estate plan, the agreement in place directly with the account will supersede the estate plan,” Brown says.
-“So failing to update your beneficiaries could undo a lot of difficult, expensive estate planning.”
+“For example, if a qualified retirement account has a beneficiary designation that doesn’t match the estate plan, the agreement in place directly with the account will supersede the estate plan,” Perea says.
+“Failing to update beneficiary designations could undermine years of careful estate planning.”

 Who can help you review and update beneficiaries